kubernetes/enhancements/keps/sig-node/6369-downward-api-assigned-resources/README.md

   CRI or CNI may require updating that component before the kubelet.
 -->

-This feature involves coordination between kube-apiserver (field validation), the kubelet (producing the values) and the scheduler (node filtering via Node Declared Features).
+This feature involves coordination between kube-apiserver (field validation), the kubelet (producing the values), and the scheduler (node filtering via Node Declared Features).

 **New apiserver, older kubelet.** The apiserver accepts `assigned.cpuset` and `assigned.memset`.
 An older kubelet does not know these resource names at all, so it cannot produce a value for them and the downward API setup for such a container fails.
 Node Declared Features prevents this from being reached: such a kubelet does not declare `DownwardAPIAssignedResources`, so the scheduler does not place these pods on it.